-- 1. Increasing the maximum limit on the dwelling structure to \$100,000 from \$50,000.
-This increased limit is applicable unless the dwelling coverage amount provided on the insurance policy to which the mine subsidence insurance coverage form attaches is less than \$100,000. - 2.
-Loss adjustment was expanded to a replacement cost basis from an actual cash value basis provided repairs caused by Mine Subsidence are made. - 3.
-An additional coverage amount of up to 10% of the mine subsidence coverage limit of liability for the insured dwelling is now provided for detached private garages. - 4.
-An additional coverage amount of up to 10% of the mine subsidence coverage limit of liability for the insured structure is now provided for driveways and sidewalks damaged by the same subsidence occurrence that damaged the dwelling structure. - 5.
-An additional coverage amount of up to \$5,000 for additional living expense and/or fair rental value if the insured structure is not fit to live in due to a mine subsidence occurrence.
+1. Increasing the maximum limit on the dwelling structure to \$100,000 from \$50,000.
+This increased limit was applicable unless the dwelling coverage amount provided on the insurance policy to which the mine subsidence insurance coverage form attached was less than \$100,000.

+2. Loss adjustment was expanded to a replacement cost basis from an actual cash value basis provided repairs caused by Mine Subsidence were made.

+3. An additional coverage amount of up to 10% of the mine subsidence coverage limit of liability for the insured dwelling was provided for detached private garages.

+4. An additional coverage amount of up to 10% of the mine subsidence coverage limit of liability for the insured structure was provided for driveways and sidewalks damaged by the same subsidence occurrence that damaged the dwelling structure.

+5. An additional coverage amount of up to \$5,000 for additional living expense and/or fair rental value if the insured structure was not fit to live in due to a mine subsidence occurrence.

+On July 1, 2009, the Mine Subsidence Insurance Governing Board voted to increase the maximum limit of liability for mine subsidence insurance coverage to \$300,000, which is the maximum allowable under the current Ohio Revised Code.